tylerwince/tylerwince.github.io/_posts/2023-04-10-avoiding-technical-debt.md

 ## Introduction

 Imagine launching a revolutionary software product, only to watch it fail spectacularly due to a fundamental mismatch between the system's architecture and the real-world problem it was designed to solve.
 A nightmare scenario for any development team, yet one that is all too common in the high-stakes world of software development.
 The culprit?
-A lack of domain fidelity, a crucial but often overlooked aspect of the development process that can doom a software company to failure or lift them to the elusive unicorn status.
+A lack of domain fidelity, a crucial but often overlooked aspect of the development process, can doom a software company to failure when they might otherwise be a rocket toward the elusive unicorn status.

 In this article, we'll dive deep deep into the world of domain fidelity and its strategic importance in preventing technical debt and ensuring long-term product success.
 We'll discuss the risks of premature optimization, uncover strategies for achieving high domain fidelity, and learn from the Google's missteps while launching Wave to illustrate the perils of low domain fidelity and premature optimization.
 Buckle up and prepare to navigate the treacherous waters of software development, where domain fidelity is your North Star guiding you toward success.